dfelinto/blender-manual/manual/vitals/undo_and_redo.rst

 go to the :guilabel:`User Preferences` window and click on the :guilabel:`Editing` tab.
 In this section you can set:

-:guilabel:`Global Undo`
+Global Undo
    This enables Blender to save actions done when you are **not** in :guilabel:`Edit Mode`.
    For example, duplicating Objects, changing panel settings or switching between modes.
    The default Blender Installation comes with the option *Global Undo* enabled.

-:guilabel:`Steps`
+Steps
    This numeric field indicates how many steps or actions to save.
    The default value of **32** will allow you to Undo the last thirty-two actions that you performed.
    You can change this numeric field to the maximum of **64**.

-:guilabel:`Memory Limit`
+Memory Limit
    This numeric field allows you to define the maximum amount of memory in Megabytes that the Undo system is allowed to use.
 The default value of **0** indicates no limit.

 Undo